United States Real Estate Investor

 In the complex terrain of property ownership, institutional investors control a surprisingly small portion of America’s single-family rental homes, owning just 2% of the total rental housing stock.

 To put this into perspective, by 2022, only 32 institutional investors collectively owned 450,000 single-family homes across the country, highlighting the relatively modest scale of their holdings in the broader market.
-This marked a dramatic shift from pre-2011 when no investor exceeded 1,000 homes in their portfolio.

 Research shows that eviction rates increased 33% in neighborhoods where institutional investors acquired properties.